CP1401/Practicals/prac_10/README.md

 Test this and confirm it works as you expect.

-Then, write the second part, which should read the file and display the BMI and weight category similarly to how we've done it before:
+Then, write the second part, which should read the file and display the BMI and weight category similar to how we've done it before:

 ```
 BMI 23.5, considered normal